 Radiation exposure is no less of a threat if it happens, but thankfully you can be just as prepared for it as for a fire in your kitchen, or a mugging at the ATM.

 Radiological and Nuclear Threats

-Short of an actual nuclear attack, there’s the risk of a damaged reactor failing due to earthquakes, fires, floods, or even a terrorist attack, as well as risk of a dirty bomb.
-We also ship over 20 million truckloads of nuclear/radiological material on the highway every year, and sometimes those trucks have accidents. .
+Short of an actual nuclear attack, there’s the risk of a damaged reactor failing due to earthquakes, fires, floods, or even a terrorist attack, as well as the risk of a dirty bomb.
+We also ship over 20 million truckloads of nuclear/radiological material on the highway every year, and sometimes those trucks have accidents.